Adamwolfe31/hello-world/README.md

 # hello-world

-This is my repo for CS341 HW
+This is my hello world project.